Vehicle registration plates of India: Part 2: RTO number

 As all states have at least two districts, the district's RTO is the authority for registering vehicles.
 A vehicle can be registered in a particular district if the owner has a registered residence or business entity in that district.
 Each RTO is allotted unique two digit number(s) and vehicles registered with a specific RTO have the corresponding RTO number as part of their registration number.
 Thus, in most cases, district of registration can be uniquely identified from the registration number.
-Andhra Pradesh follows a separate format and a common district number (AP 40 as of 2023) is used across all districts/RTOs in the state.
+Andhra Pradesh follows a separate format and a common district number (AP 39 as of 2023) is used across all districts/RTOs in the state.

 Due to heavy volume of vehicle registration in highly populated districts, multiple RTOs may operate within that district, with each RTO being allotted a unique number.
-As an example, Bengaluru uses 11 RTOs in different parts of district, each with distinct numbers: KA 01, KA 02, KA 03, KA 04, KA 05, KA 41, KA 50, KA 51, KA 53, KA 57 and KA 59.
+As an example, Chennai has 15 RTOs in different parts of district, each with distinct numbers: TN 01, TN 02, TN 03, TN 04, TN 05, TN 07, TN 08, TN 09, TN 10, TN 11, TN 12, TN 13, TN 14, and TN 22.
 In such cases, each number corresponds to a specific region within a single district.

 In some cases, a number is reserved for certain category of vehicles, and a single RTO thus uses multiple numbers.
 As an example, Rohtak RTO (in Haryana) uses number HR 12 for private vehicles and HR 46 for commercial vehicles, thus both '12' and '46' correspond to Rohtak district.
 In some states/UTs, numbers can be reserved for even more specific categories, for example in Meghalaya, ML 01 is reserved for government vehicles, ML 02 for police department and ML 03 for state transport department.
 In such cases, RTO number no longer corresponds to a specific district.

 Union territory and capital, Delhi has the exception of not using leading zero in the RTO numbers, and vehicle registration number can therefore start as ‘DL 1’ (instead of ‘DL 01’).

 Overview of special usage of numbers in states/UTs: